ddiagilevv/sa_student_ksenia-pisareva/Ksenia/lessons/lesson 1.md

-# Lesson1
+# Homework 0

-#Homework Lesson 1
-In quiet nights the stars wiil speak,
+In quiet nights the stars will speak,
 Of dreams we chase and truths we seek.